 Not sure from which country you are visiting Poland, but most likely the following statement will be true: Mobile data is really cheap in Poland!

 Just as example, if you want to buy a free SIM card just with a little bit of data.
-From Orange you can get 25 GB of mobile data for as little as 50 PLN which is valid for three months.
+From Orange you can get 45 GB of mobile data for as little as 35 PLN per month.
 They also have eSIM-Cards available, so in case your phone supports that, it will be even easier.

 Just be aware that you will need a passport or valid ID document when you purchase the SIM card.
 Alternatively if you have a European Union mobile phone contract, roaming is included, so your regular data plans will apply.
 However in lots of countries, you easily spend 20 times as much to get the same amounts of data – just to be aware.

 Like in every medium to large sized city, there are very popular areas among tourists – in Wroclaw certainly everything around the main market square (Rynek).
 Be aware that quite a fair amount of the restaurants in that area make most of their business with tourists.
 That means potentially lower quality at higher cost…

 Of course this is not a general statement as there are some places with excellent quality that we highly recommend and go ourselves.
 We just strongly advise you to be aware of the restaurants where we as locals go and the ones that do not count on customers returning but foreign people walking in.